bernie-skipole/pi02/README.md

 Initially the project is set with example inputs and outputs, and username 'admin' password 'password'.

-This project uses the Waitress Python web server, and requires the package 'python3-waitress' to be installed using:

-sudo apt-get install python3-waitress

-You will also need the python3 version of rpi.gpio
+You will need the python3 version of rpi.gpio

 To check if you have it, try